82deutschmark/Spy-Story1/README.md

   - For debug-only pages, simpler is better—loading all records at once is more reliable than complex pagination

 - **API Interface Consistency**:
-  - The mismatch between API response structure (`this.debugUI.createPagination`) and client expectations was a key source of errors
+  - The mismatch between API response structure and client expectations was a key source of errors
   - Standardizing API response formats across all endpoints would prevent similar issues in the future

 - **Debug vs. Production Considerations**: